AIDataFireGirl/Private-Document-Q-A/README.md

 # Private-Document-Q-A
-Private Document Q&amp;A    - Index internal docs, build a chatbot.
+Private Document Q&amp;A    - Index internal docs, build a chatbot. using LLAMA index